The Ultimate Guide to Law Firm Billing Best Practices

 Here are the top billing tips to improve billing productivity for your business.

-• Set clear expectations with clients about your firm’s billing policies from the start.
+• Set expectations with clients about your firm’s billing policies from the start.

 • Track your time accurately as you work to ensure precise billing.